-The Introduction to Compliance Examinations School (ICES) is a course for pre-commissioned compliance examiners.
-It includes an overview of the various consumer protection laws and regulations and compliance examination procedures
+The Introduction to Consumer Protection School (ICPS) is a course for pre-commissioned compliance examiners.
+It includes an overview of the various consumer protection laws and regulations and compliance examination procedures.

 Upon completion of this course, participants will be able to:

-- Assess a bank’s CMS as related to the consumer protection regulations.
+- Determine a bank’s compliance with consumer protection regulations.

 This is a two-week course.

-This course is designed for pre-commissioned compliance examiners who generally have two to four months of experience in compliance examinations after entering the compliance discipline.
+This course is designed for pre-commissioned compliance examiners who generally have one to two months of experience in compliance examinations after entering the compliance discipline.

 Participants are required to bring a laptop and a Hewlett Packard 12C Financial Calculator to the session.

-A Participant Assessment Form, which provides a comprehensive analysis of the participant's in-class and project exercises, is sent to the participant's field office approximately thirty days after the conclusion of the school.
+A Summary Evaluation Form, which provides a comprehensive analysis of the participant's in-class and project exercises, is sent to the participant's field office approximately thirty days after the conclusion of the school.

 For information regarding administrative policies such as complaints and refunds, please contact Corporate University, Attn: NASBA Representative Ava Livas, Room A-3025, 3501 North Fairfax Drive, Arlington, VA 22226 (703) 562-2463.

 The Federal Deposit Insurance Corporation is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: NASBARegistry.org